With thoughts turning to the summer holidays, we have some great ideas about how you can save money on your vacation.

 Whilst we don’t advocate that you become an avid currency speculator, it can save you money if you keep an eye on the value of the pound against the currency that you need for your holiday and exchange your money when the rates seem most favourable.

-Taking your money abroad with a foreign exchange currency card is also a sensible, safe and cheap way of handling the money that you need, whilst on holiday.
+Taking your money abroad with a foreign exchange currency card is also a sensible, safe and potentially cheap way of handling the money that you need, whilst on holiday.